-- collective bargaining agreements with the United Auto Workers covering substantially all of the hourly employees at our West Trenton, New Jersey, Fairfield, Connecticut and Bremen, Indiana plants.
-These agreements expire on June 30, 2007, January 31, 2008 and October 31, 2009, respectively; and - a collective bargaining agreement with the United Steelworkers covering substantially all the hourly employees at our Glasgow, Kentucky plant.
-This agreement expires on June 13, 2008.
+- collective bargaining agreements with the United Auto Workers covering substantially all of the hourly employees at our West Trenton, New Jersey; Fairfield, Connecticut and Bremen, Indiana plants.
+These agreements expire on June 30, 2007, January 31, 2008 and October 29, 2005, respectively; - collective bargaining agreements with the United Steelworkers covering substantially all the hourly employees at our Glasgow, Kentucky and Kulpsville, Pennsylvania plants.
+These agreements expire on June 13, 2008 and January 31, 2008, respectively; and - a labor agreement with the Association of Swiss Engineering Employers covering substantially all of the hourly employees at our Delemont, Switzerland plant.
+This agreement expires on December 31, 2005.